07kshitij/CS60075-Team-11-Task-1/README.md

 ## Installation and running

-* Requirements - Python 3, Cuda
+* Requirements - Python 3.6, Cuda

-* All the below commands are for a Linux system.
-We have tested our code on a Linux system.
+* All the below commands are for a Linux system

-* Create a virtual environment (Highly recommended)
+* Create a virtual environment (Highly recommended to prevent dependency conflicts)

 ```sh
     python3 -m venv venv